yanglinz/dotfiles/README.md

 ## Thanks

-Most of the setup have come from helpful articles and other dotfiles
+Most of the setup have come from helpful articles and other dotfiles.

 - [Using GNU Stow to manage your dotfiles](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html)
 - [Zach Holman's dotfiles](https://github.com/holman/dotfiles)